softwareliberationarmy/health-tracker-vibe/.copilot/code-generation.md

 ### C# coding standards

 - Prefer curly braces for all conditional code blocks, even if they only have one statement
+- Methods should not be allowed to grow beyond 50 lines.
+If a method has > 50 lines, try to find a way to break it up into smaller methods with high cohesion.
+Don't spend more than 60 seconds trying to refactor it.
+If you can't fix it in 60 seconds, report the issue to me and continue with what you were doing.
+- Classes and .cs files should not be allowed to grow beyond 500 lines.
+If a .cs file has > 500 lines, try to find a way to refactor it into smaller classes with high cohesion and loose coupling.
+Don't spend more than 60 seconds trying to refactor it.
+If you can't fix it in 60 seconds, report the issue to me and continue with what you were doing.

 ## Linting and Cleanup